 Microsoft’s position in systems software

-Previously, we discussed Microsoft’s (MSFT) role in the S&P 500’s (SPX) recent surge.
-Despite the massive surge in Microsoft stock, which helped its market cap to cross the $713 billion mark, it was momentarily eclipsed by Amazon (AMZN), which has a market cap of ~$710 billion.
-As of February 20, 2018, Microsoft continued to be the largest software player.
-Oracle (ORCL), with a market capitalization of ~$206 billion, came in second.
-With market caps of ~$27 billion and ~$25.6 billion, ServiceNow (NOW) and Red Hat (RHT) placed third and fourth, respectively, while Tableau Software (DATA) held fifth place.
+As of February 23, 2018, Microsoft continued to be the largest software player.
+Oracle (ORCL), with a market capitalization of ~$209 billion, came in second.
+With market caps of ~$27.7 billion and ~$25.6 billion, ServiceNow (NOW) and Red Hat (RHT) placed third and fourth, respectively, while Tableau Software (DATA) held fifth place.

 Valuation and dividend yields

-On February 20, Microsoft was trading at a forward EV-to-EBITDA multiple of ~15.3x.
-In comparison, Oracle’s multiple was ~10.4x and Red Hat’s was ~31.4x.
-Microsoft’s forward annual dividend yield was ~1.8% as of February 20, higher than Oracle’s ~1.5%.
+Microsoft’s forward annual dividend yield was ~1.8% as of February 23, higher than Oracle’s ~1.5%.
 Dividend payout indicates how much a company pays in dividends in relation to its stock price.
-Microsoft stock’s consistent rise has thereby reduced its dividend yield.
-Dividends are preferred by shareholders and investors alike as they view it as steady income, especially amid increasing uncertainty and volatility.
-Currently, ServiceNow and Red Hat don’t pay dividends.
+Microsoft stock’s consistent rise has thus reduced its dividend yield.